OoadadaoO/yarn-monorepo/README.md

 yarn <new-package-name> start
 ```

-Customize the your yarn script in `./packages/<new-package-name>/package.json` as needed.
+Customize your yarn script in `./packages/<new-package-name>/package.json` as needed.

 ## License